How to become a soldier

 You'll need to:

-- commit to at least 19 or 27 days a year, depending on your unit
+- commit to at least 27 days a year, though this can fall to 19, if you apply for a specialist unit

 - attend a 2-week training camp each year